maarten-pennings/SevenSegment-over-Serial/electronics2/readme.md

 ![back](back-3D.png)

 An extra step is needed when exporting the project.
-In addition to the _Gerber_ file, JLCPCB needs a _bill of material_ (BOM) and _pick and place_ instructions.
+In addition to the _Gerber_ file, JLCPCB needs a _bill of material_ (BOM) and _pick-and-place_ instructions.
-You find the other two exports also in the File menu, above and below the Gerber exporter.
+You find the other two exports also in the `File` menu, above and below the Gerber exporter.

 ![export](easyeda-export.png)